Equitable Retreat: The Need for Fairness in Relocating Coastal Communities

 Jola Ajibade: I grew up in Lagos in an area that typically should have been a swampland.
 It shouldn’t have been a place where people would build houses.
 But as you know, like most cities in the world, with urbanization there was just this expansion of buildings and structures all over the place.

-Where I grew up, it’s called Ije-Ododo.
+Where I grew up, it’s called Ijeshatedo.
 We didn’t know anything about climate change back then; I just noticed that, as a child, it flooded all the time.
 We were living on the first floor of a building and it was flooded almost every time it rained.
 When I would ask my mom, “Why?,” she would tell me, in Yoruba, “They shouldn’t have built in this place.
 This is swampland.”
 Now that I’m working on issues around climate change and adaptation, I’m realizing that, indeed, what my mom said at the time was right.
 There are areas around the coast, there are areas in certain cities, where it should have just been left to nature.

 But I’ve noticed that the flooding in Lagos in the last 10 years or more, it isn’t isolated anymore.
 When I was young, it was isolated to those swampy areas, including where I lived.
 But now it is everywhere.
 It happens in the wealthy areas of the city as well.
 So that’s one thing that has changed.
 It’s no longer only the poor being impacted.
 It’s everyone.